 Once again I returned to Hoo Marina in 2013 to document the decay of this beautiful old vessel.
 It’s very sad to see something gradually get swallowed by the waves I imagine she once ruled so majestically.
 This time the landscape was slightly more inviting than my previous visit and I knew then that I would return again to capture the next chapter of her final resting place.

 My third visit in 2015 to the Hoo Peninsula to capture the slow decay of this dilapidated boat.
 The old girl was clinging to the marshland in a desperate attempt to show some dignity as she gradually slipped away.
 Once again the distant chimney anchored the whole image together and I went to great pains to locate this in my frame as I had done before.
 The sunset on this beautiful October evening was a magical sight to behold as ribbons of pink cloud danced above this glorious seascape.

-My fourth and possibly final chapter in 2018 to chart the final pages of the death of this old ship.
-Really just a skeleton is all that is left of her now yet her bow stands resolute in the bog.
-This day however was significant for another reason, as I captured the demolition of the chimney at Kingsnorth Power Station.
+My fourth visit came in 2018 to chart the final pages of the death of this old ship.
+Really just a skeleton is all that is left of her now, yet her bow stands resolute in the bog.
+This day however was significant for another reason, as there in the distance you can see I captured the demolition of the chimney at Kingsnorth Power Station.
 My constant element in this ever changing scene had gone the same way as so many other things on the marsh; a dramatic reminder that nothing lasts forever.

 A lone fisherman’s hut standing alone on a debris covered beach at Dungeness on the Kent coast.
 I wanted to convey the bleakness of the landscape.
 Getting down low meant I lost all the houses and cars in the background.
 The paraphernalia in the foreground act as the perfect leading line to my subject.